Mellor v Spateman: Judgment

 As part of the judgment, the King's Bench recorded that: "The plaintiff must not only allege that he has a right of common for cattle levant and couchant, but must also prove it, by shewing himself in possession of some land, whereon the cattle may be levant and couchant."
 Levancy and couchancy was taken as the right of common for commonable cattle, where the possession of such land rested on it being capable of sustaining the 'commoned' livestock throughout the winter.
 The right of common had to be regulated by levancy and couchancy within the town, otherwise the corporation would in effect 'surcharge the common'.

+'Kindred' and corporate standing

+In his judgment, Kelynge, C.J., addressed the unique legal status of a corporation as a "body politic" rather than a natural person.
+A central difficulty was that "the corporation itself cannot have any kindred".
+The court had to determine if the "fruit and benefit" of the land could be enjoyed by burgesses even though the legal "inheritance" of the right belonged to the corporation as a whole, and in particular, whether the corporation could claim a right of common for its individual members.
+The lack of kindred meant that while a corporation could hold the inheritance of a right (such as a common of pasture), it could not experience a "bare injury" in the same way an individual could.
+Consequently, the lack of corporate kindred meant that while the corporation held the right in its political capacity, it could not maintain an action for a 'bare injury' without proving actual damage to its collective interests.